MoseleyBioinformaticsLab/md_harmonize/doc/tutorial.rst

     * Curate compound molfile representation.
     * Construct compound/reaction entity.
     * To detect aromatic substructures in a compound.
-    * Parse KEGG RClass represnetation to generate atom mappings between compounds.
+    * Parse KEGG RClass representation to generate atom mappings between compounds.
     * Harmonize compounds/reactions across databases.

 In this document, each use will be explained in details.